jenkinsci/pipeline-plugin/TUTORIAL.md

 In addition to waiting to allocate an executor on a node, the `node` step also automatically allocates a **workspace**: a directory specific to this job - where you can check out sources, run commands, and do other work.
 Workspaces are locked for the duration of the step: only one build at a time can use a given workspace.
-If multiple builds need a workspace on the same node, additional workspaces will be allocated.
+If multiple builds need a workspace on the same node, additional workspaces are allocated.

 **Configure** your slave, set **# of executors** to two and **Save**.
 Now start your build twice in a row.